Andrea-Graziano-Gitto/Pdf-CV-Generator-GoogleColab/README.md

 > The "CV" label is mostly for convenience and discoverability.

 - It formats content **exactly where you tell it**, with full control over text, font, spacing, and image placement.
-- It comes with a **pre-set left margin** optimized for CV layouts, but you can easily tweak or remove it by editing a line (see: `left_margin_cm` in the code).
+- It includes a **preset left margin** optimized for CV layouts, but you can easily modify or remove it by editing the variable `left_margin_cm` (see line 5 of the third code cell).
-- Think of it as a **manual layout engine** — perfect for fast, repeatable updates (e.g., adding sections, changing text), not for writing CVs from scratch.
+- Think of it as a **manual layout engine** , perfect for fast, repeatable updates (e.g., adding sections, changing text), not for writing CVs from scratch.

 💡 Tip: If you're not comfortable writing Python or ReportLab code, you can always ask an AI assistant to edit or generate the content using this notebook as a base.